 A minimum of 2500 hours of combined practicum and internship hours are required for graduation.
-1000 of these hours will derive from practicum placements and 1500 from internship.
-Students are encouraged to acquire hours in excess of the requirement for both categories.
+1000 of these hours will be completed through practicum placements and 1500 through internship.
+Students are encouraged to accrue hours in excess of the requirement for both categories.
 All practicum hours must be finished prior to beginning internship (see below for additional requirements for starting internship).
 Practica and internship must be organized in a sequential and graded fashion to parallel academic coursework.